OUR CLUB'S Overall Competition Rules

 On the second Monday of each month (except December) the club holds a photo competition, either for print media or digital images.

-All images submitted for competition in both print and projected image format, in all competition categories, shall originate as photographs by the entrant as:
+All images submitted for competition in both print and projected image format, in all competition categories, shall originate as photographs by the entrant as either:

 By the action of submitting an entry, you certify the work as your own.
 No clip art, digital art, or photographs other than those that you make may be used in whole or in part in any portion of the image.
 You may manipulate images only as noted in individual competition type definitions.
 When you include graphic elements other than your own photographs, photographic content must still predominate.

-No info that identifies you (name, watermark, etc.) may appear on the image itself.
+REMOVE ANY info that identifies you (name, watermark, etc.) on the image itself.

 - Pictorial ("General""), which is divided into A (advanced) and B (basic or entry-level) if the number of B entries allows; otherwise, all pictorial entries are judged together